Caia-Tech/afdp/services/notary-service/readme.md

 ## 🎯 Overview

 The AFDP Notary Service is the cryptographic backbone of AI deployment pipelines, providing **forensic-grade audit trails** for regulatory compliance and legal defensibility.
-It transforms standard deployment events into **immutable, verifiable evidence** that cannot be repudiated, backdated, or tampered with.
+It converts standard deployment events into **immutable, verifiable evidence** with strong tamper-resistance and non-repudiation properties.

 ### ✨ Key Features